 The City of Shasta Lake ("City") utilizes a City Council / City Manager reporting hierarchy.
-The 5-person City Council are elected by voters who reside within city limits to rotating 4-year terms.
-The Mayor and Vice Mayor positions are in title with these positions nominated and appointed every 2 years by the City Council.
-The City Council is responsible for the adoption of all policy and delegates the operational implementation of policy to the City Manager.
+The 5person City Council are elected by voters who reside within city limits to rotating 4-year terms.
+The Mayor and Vice Mayor positions are in title with these positions nominated and appointed by the City Council each December.
+The City Council is responsible for the adoption of all policies, budget, rates and fees for services, and delegates the operational implementation of such matters to the City Manager.